nishantbobade99-sys/TA0027/README.md

-# Asra 🛡️
+# NIVI 🛡️

 **A Privacy-First Safety Companion for Women**

-Asra is a mobile safety system that watches for unusual patterns in how you use your phone during emergencies—without watching *what* you do.
+NIVI is a mobile safety system that watches for unusual patterns in how you use your phone during emergencies—without watching *what* you do.
 No AI black boxes.
 No constant listening.
 Just transparent, rule-based protection that kicks in only when you need it.

 ---

-## Why Asra Exists
+## Why NIVI Exists

 Traditional safety apps have a problem: they either wait for you to press a panic button (which assumes you can), or they use creepy always-on monitoring that feels invasive.
 Many rely on ML algorithms that make decisions you can't understand or trust.